Endless thanks to the team of "Com1espoir" from ComAndCie and to the two main architects of this site.

 A very special thanks to Marie-Béatrice Deledalle for the enormous work of the correspondence, before and after 1897, and the fastidious digitization of books contemporaneous with Thérèse and all our glass plates.
 Hours by the thousands.

 Another thanks to a very gifted photographer, the Padre Carlos Alberto Leondaza, a Carmelite priest who loves Thérèse, to whom we owe the better part of the photos of items seen on this site.
 And grattitude to volunteer translators: Mariá Flor Sáez Fernández, Pedro Penna and anonymous ones.

-Other thanks to Maureen O’Riordan of www.thereseoflisieux.org, who knew how to track down many improbabilities in the Who’s Who errors.
+Other thanks to Maureen O’Riordan of www.thereseoflisieux.org, who knows how to track down errors and misprints.

 Let us not forget our benevolent reviewer with sharp eyes, Susan Ehlert, responsible for so many superb suggestions in numerous articles, in English and French as well.
 And with her vast knowledge of the Theresian universe, she is currently translating almost everything, apart from the correspondence.

 Thanks from the bottom of our hearts to Todd Allen, who understood from within what the archives of Therese are, and became an extraordinary supporter over the years.

 Bishop Guy Gaucher o.c.d.
 Auxiliary emeritus Bishop of Bayeux and Lisieux.
 Member of the editorial team of the Nouvelles Editions du Centenaire des oeuvres complètes de sainte Thérèse de Lisieux, (New Centenary Edition of the complete works of Saint Thérèse of Lisieux) (Cerb-DDB, 1992), in eight volumes whose first edition (Edition du Centenaire) was crowned by the Académie Française in 1998 (Cardinal Grente Award).